tkaagent/agentic-ai-workshop/uc8-health/README.md

 📢 **Suggestion: Start a new chat for this use case!**

+#### 1. Prompt - Deploy topology

+📢 **Start a new chat for this use case!**

+> 1. Connect to the Linux VM and go to the directory named `/home/claude/workspace/uc8-health/`.
+This will be your `workspace` for this `use case #8 (Health)`.
+> 2. Deploy the container lab topology file (`uc8-health.clab.yml`).
+No `sudo` required.
+> 3. Verify that the state of all the containers from that topology is `running`.
+> 4. Do not do anything else.

+This step corresponds to `milestone #1` 🚩.

-#### 1. Manual - Create a document
+#### 2. Manual - Create a document

 You must create a markdown document where you define the health of your network.
+HEALTH.CHECK.md in the utils folder if you want to stay consistent to our git repo.

+Please briefly look at CONFIG.BLAME.md and then look more thorough look at CORE.DUMPS.md to see examples of other context files.

+At the top write the purpose of the health check.
+You may want to write one for a specific protocol across the network or to look at specific devices.
+If you want you can use the first part of the core dump file and state that the existence of a core dump is considered a RED ALERT.
+You decide the metrics Claude will use.

+Have fun and here are various Junos commands that may be of interest:
+- show system information
+- show system processes
+- show system alarms
+- show system uptime
+- show log messages
+- show configuration ...
+- show route ...

-This step corresponds to `milestone #1` 🚩.
+This step corresponds to `milestone #2` 🚩.

-#### 2. Manual - Upload your document
+#### 3. Manual - Upload your document

 Your document must be uploaded to the `Projects` section of Claude Desktop application.
 That way, those `documents`, `code`, or any other `files` added to the project can be used by Claude and being referenced in your chats.